In 2023 SupportAbility has awarded $78,000!!

 1.The Julie Inman Courage Award – this was our main event.

 Awards are presented to high school seniors who have fought tremendous obstacles in order to graduate.
-In 2023 we awarded over 50!
+In 2023 we awarded over 45 high school seniors!

-The Max Garrick Jr. Courage Award is given to a student who has a love for learning or is going into law.
+The Max Garrick Jr. Memorial Courage Award is given to a student who has a love for learning or is going into law.
 Max was a huge supporter of SupportAbility.
-In 2022 Andi Garrick chose Isabella Verduzco of Azusa High School.
+In 2022 Andi Garrick chose Connor Tung from Troy High School in Fullerton.

-The Michael Motherway Courage Award is presented each year at Mater Dei High School.
+The Michael Motherway Memorial Courage Award is presented each year at Mater Dei High School.
 Michael passed away after battling ALS.
 He is a Mater Dei Alum.
-Dr. Julia Motherway chose Ryan Head.
+Dr. Julia Motherway chose Leah von Rotz and Trent Carlyle.

-The Jane Noebel Courage Award is given out at Mater Dei High School where Jane’s three children graduated.
+The Jane Noebel Memorial Courage Award is given out at Mater Dei High School where Jane’s three children graduated.
 Jane passed away suddenly from cancer.
-In 2022 Barry Noebel two recipients, Kyleigh Kane and Kaila Kupihea
+In 2022 Barry Noebel two recipients, Joshua Casillas and Jackson Obleta.

-The Dr. Edward Garr Courage Award was set up three year.
+The Dr. Edward Garr Memorial Courage Award was set up three year.
 Dr. Garr’s Award is given out at Mater Dei High School to a student going into the medical field.
-In 2022 Bunny Garr chose Kaila Kupihea.
+In 2022 Bunny Garr chose Claire Witherspoon.

-The Dorey Madrid Courage Award is given at Troy High School.
+The Dorey Madrid Memorial Courage Award is given at Troy High School.
 Dorey was a much loved English teacher.
 She battled cancer for four years.
 Our award is given to a cancer victim or survivor.
-In 2022 SupportAbility chose Ana De La Cruz.
+In 2022 SupportAbility chose Connor Tung.

 The Sue Herndon Memorial Courage Award began this year.
 Sue was a wonderful woman who passed away too soon.
-It went to two students, Melissa Aparicio from Covina High and Lianvictoria Garcia from Gladstone High.
+Her Award went to Blake Tomalas.

 All of the Julie Inman Courage Award recipients and those who receive memorial awards are eligible for book money and future mentorship, support and friendship.
 Just ask …

-The Carol B. Mooney Courage Scholarship was new this year.
-Carol Mooney is a retired teacher from Villa Park High School where we have a student club established by long-time contributor Barbara Barnett.
-This year two recipients received a $3500 scholarship for their courage.
-Josephine Rusli from Garden Grove High School and Perla Mendoza from Saddleback High School were honored.
+The Carol B. Mooney Courage Scholarship – Carol Mooney is a retired teacher from Villa Park High School where we have a student club established by long-time contributor Barbara Barnett.
+This year three recipients received a $2300 scholarship for their courage.
+Audrey Presby from Newport Harbor High School, Leah von Rotz from Mater Dei High School and Lily Cowan from Newport Harbor were honored.

+This year we were honored to give this scholarship to “C” Heis from Long Beach Poly.
+She is going to UCSD in the Fall to study Political Science.
 An anonymous donor made this four-year $100,000 scholarship possible.
 The Four-Year SupportAbility Scholarship has been awarded to two physically disabled students.
 They have been awarded $25,000 a year for four years.
-Both students are so deserving: one having a severe eye disability and the other a rare heart condition.
+The previous two students were also very deserving: one having a severe eye disability and the other a rare heart condition.
 They chose different universities.
 One chose University of Southern California and the other chose Cal Poly Pomona.
 A very complete interview process helps the Supportability Board of Directors to choose the recipient.

 They are asked to stay in contact with us, send us their grades and transcripts and keep us posted as to their progress.
 Supportability is able to send them book money per their request.